 \begin{enumerate} \item $|V'|=|V|-1, \omega(G')=\omega(G)$ \item $|V'|\leq|V|, \omega(G')=\omega(G)-1$ \end{enumerate}

-The first category is about a transformation when we can delete a node from the graph and preserve the clique number.
-An example of such transformation is the dominance of two nodes.
-A node $u\in G$ can be deleted from the graph, if there is a node $v$ present, such that $\partial u\subseteq \partial v$.
+The first category is about a transformation where we can delete a node from the graph and preserve the clique number.
+An example of such a transformation is the dominance of two nodes.
+A node $u\in G$ can be deleted from the graph if there is a node $v$ present, such that $\partial u\subseteq \partial v$.

 The second category is about a transformation where the size of the graph is reduced while the clique number is also reduced by one.
 An example of that is the so called vertex folding transformation.
 If a node $v$ has degree $N-3$, that is only two nodes $u,w$ are non neighbours to it, and they are adjacent, that is $\{u,w\}\in \mathcal{E}$, then one can remove $v,u,w$ and replace them by folding $u,v$ into $v'$ which has the common neighbourhood of $u,w$.
-(We would like to point out, that vertex folding, among several other transformation methods, are special cases, and thus derivatives of the structure transformation \cite{EBENEGGER198483,ALEXE200327}.)
+(We would like to point out that vertex folding, among several other transformation methods, are special cases, and thus derivatives of the structure transformation\cite{EBENEGGER198483,ALEXE200327}.)

 Similar transformations are widely used for fixed parameter tractable (FPT) algorithms and called kernelization in that field.
-The MCP does not admit an FPT algorithm, but the kernelization methods can be useful for problem reduction.
-The vast landscape of FPT algorithms and kernelization is out of the scope of this paper, we only refer to some previous works that are more connected to the underlying MCP \cite{BODLAENDER2009423,10.1145/3355502,10.1007/978-3-319-42634-1_28,Niedermeier2006-NIEITF, AKIBA2016211, Cygan2015}.
+The MCP does not admit an FPT algorithm, as it was detailed in the previous section, but the kernelization methods can be useful for problem reduction.
+The vast landscape of FPT algorithms and kernelization is out of the scope of this paper, we only refer to some previous works that are more connected to the underlying MCP\cite{BODLAENDER2009423,10.1145/3355502,10.1007/978-3-319-42634-1_28,Niedermeier2006-NIEITF, AKIBA2016211, Cygan2015}.